Skip to main content

 What should I order at Sérêvène?

-No verified signature dishes or cuisine type are listed.
+No signature dishes or cuisine type are listed.
 Start by asking what is being emphasized that night, keep the order flexible around the 6–11 PM dinner service.